DataStroke99/Ultimate-PreLoader-Guide/README.md

 	</script>

 The ('.preloader') function is triggered first.
-It was important to include the .mask attribute.
+It was important to include the ('.mask') attribute.
 As it prevents errors common error that arises when the user reloads the page from a lower section of the website.
 Thus it's important to create a white div which slowly fades out as soon as the pre loader is done.
 This provides a safety div between the preloader and the actual website and makes the transition smooth.

 This method of using a Pre-Loader is simple and easy but not much dynamic.